How to Wash Produce (Washing Fruits and Vegetables)

 …Especially if you like to eat them raw.

 You can say washing is your last line of defense against any food borne disease and possibly pesticide exposure that could lead to cancer.

-In the United States around 80% of pesticide consumed is used in agriculture.
 Even if you’re buying organic produce, washing is an equally important because organic produce also has natural pesticide in them.

 In addition to that washing produce also removes any residual soil that can be a source of food borne illness like Escherichia coli.

 If you have children, washing is an essential step because young kids because their immune system isn’t as strong as an adult and this endangers them to develop cancers later on in life.

 Do I need to buy one of them veggies washes to wash produce?